Dark Side of Human Consciousness Concept

 At the beginning of this introduction, this writer presented what he believes is a sound theory of the human predator.
 Dark Psychology assumes what lives within all of us is a potential reservoir of violent malicious energy.
 All humanity lies somewhere on the Dark Continuum with most being in the category of subtle, mild and with fleeting thoughts and minor shortfalls.
 The reality though is Dark Psychology is a universal phenomenon, and there is no dispute all of us, at times in our lives, have had at least thoughts of sheer violence and predatory fantasies.

-The difference is the vast majority of humanity has never acted upon those thoughts.
+The difference is most of humanity has never acted upon those thoughts.
 The reason is that we have a low Dark Factor equation compared to the predators.
 For them, their Dark Factor is elevated; influencing them to move in a direction towards what many define as evil and this writer defines as a trajectory accelerating towards the Dark Singularity.

 The Dark Singularity is the potential in all of us to behave as a predator, hunting human prey completely and utterly devoid of purpose.
 This writer also strongly subscribes to Adler’s theory of subjective processing.
 Dark Psychology and the human predator have a highly distorted perceptual filtering mechanism.
 For them, it is no longer about being compassionate and kind.
 Their subjective processing colors all of their thoughts, emotions and perceptions with blackness and venom.